prannayk/conj/Assignment 1/README.md

 # {Documentation}

-#Solution to problem 3.2.2 is pending
+# Solution to assignment completed

 * drop takes arguments the list to be processed and number of elements to be dropped in order
 * take takes arguments the list and number of elements in order